teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 These changes were enough to avoid infringement, at least in 1981.
 "Defendants used plaintiff's idea and those portions of plaintiff's expression that were inextricably linked to that idea [note: this is the "merger rule"].
 The remainder of defendants' expression is different from plaintiff's expression.
 Therefore, the Court finds that defendants' Meteors game is not substantially similar to and is not an infringing copy of plaintiff's Asteroids game." [*Atari v.
 Amusement World*, 547 F.Supp.
 222 (D. Md.
 1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).

 **Takeaway**: Copying a game's "ideas" is not infringement.
-The *idea* of a spaceship blasting out of a asteroid field is not copyrightable.
-The *expression* of that idea is copyrightable, but in this particular caes, the expression in Meteors was different from the expression in Asteroids.
+The *idea* of a spaceship blasting out of an asteroid field is not copyrightable.
+The *expression* of that idea is copyrightable, but in this particular case, the expression in Meteors was different from the expression in Asteroids.
 No infringement.

 - - -